backdround/neowords.nvim/pattern-iterator.nvim/README.md

 after_cursor() | boolean | Indicates that the current position is after the cursor. move(offset) | - | Moves the position according to the offset.
-If offset > 0 then it moves forward else backward. set_n_is_pointable(n_is_pointable) | - | Sets the flag that indicates that the position can point to the `\n`. line | number | Position's line. column | number | Position's virtual column. n_is_pointable | boolean | The flag that indicates that the position can point to the `\n`.
+If offset > 0 then it moves forward else backward. set_n_is_pointable(n_is_pointable) | - | Sets the flag that indicates that the position can point to the `\n`. line | number | 1-based position's line. char_index | number | 1-based position's char index.
+n_is_pointable | boolean | The flag that indicates that the position can point to the `\n`.